-In Theatre, you will experience some of the varied achievements of film-makers, writers and theatre practitioners and become familiar with a range of perspectives that can inform analysis of performance and theatre texts.
+In Theatre, you will experience some of the varied achievements of theatre practitioners and become familiar with a range of perspectives that can inform analysis of performance and theatre texts.
+Students can also select optional modules which allow them to situate their study of theatre in relation to film or television forms and practices, permitting the exploration of how key concepts such as performance and genre are inflected across different mediums.

-The combined programme prepares you for the workplace in a diversity of modes; our graduates are equipped to sustain practices as artists, curators, writers and filmmakers.
+The combined programme prepares you for the workplace in a diversity of modes; our graduates are equipped to sustain practices as artists, curators, writers and theatre-makers.
 In addition recent graduates have found employment in museum and gallery education, teaching, journalism and publishing, postproduction, theatre and television.
 The programme is excellent preparation for further study at postgraduate level.
 Graduates have found that the specific and transferable skills developed by the programme enable them to enter professions across the cultural field.

+professions across the cultural field.
 Part 1 Art introduces you to a range of current art practices and discourses through a series of practice-based projects across a range of approaches, methods and media.

-Part 1:

-Part 1 Theatre also introduces students to the academic study of theatre and performance culture across a range of approaches and practices, instilling foundational terminology and key disciplinary debates.
+Part 1: Part 1 Theatre also introduces students to the academic study of theatre and performance culture across a range of approaches and practices, instilling foundational terminology and key disciplinary debates.
 Students get the opportunity to engage with the discipline both theoretically/critically and practically, learning the scholarly protocol of formal essay-writing and able to choose an induction in the safe and appropriate use of theatre facilities and equipment.
 Part 2 Art provides you with the opportunity to identify and investigate particular concerns through developing independent studio practice informed by relevant historical and contemporary precedents explored in seminars, lectures and study visits.
 Part 2: Part 2 Theatre also provides opportunities to develop students' understanding of theatre and performance culture through the discovery and investigation of particular issues explored via in-depth discussions across lectures, seminars and workshops.
-Students also begin their process of identifying a Dissertation topic, leading to an increasingly confident use of study resources and scholarly methodologies.

-Part 2I Art provides you with the opportunity to build on the intellectual and technical skills of Part 2 through increasingly independent studio practice and its relation to art history and theory.
+Students also begin their process of identifying a Dissertation or Creative Research Project topic, leading to an increasingly confident use of study resources and scholarly methodologies.
+Placement/Study abroad year: Part 2I Art provides you with the opportunity to build on the intellectual and technical skills of Part 2 through increasingly independent studio practice and its relation to art history and theory.
 Part 2I offers opportunities for study abroad and work-based learning.
 Part 2I in Theatre offers increasing opportunity for specialisation and independent study.
 Part 3 Art facilitates sustained and focused studio practice with an emphasis on independent research and practical enquiry culminating in an exhibition.

-Part 3:

-Part 3 Theatre also fosters specialist knowledge in theatre via Options closely informed by staff research and advanced independent research and enquiry through the Dissertation on a topic of their choice, supported by staff supervision.
+Part 3: Part 3 Theatre also fosters specialist knowledge in theatre via Options closely informed by staff research and advanced independent research and enquiry through the Dissertation or Creative Research Project on a topic of their choice, supported by staff supervision.